Nicolasbuisson/AlexonLandingPage/README.md

 Created a website to highlight ALEXON's creations and services using HTML and CSS.

-I did not deploy this website, please download this repo and open the index.html file in a web browser to view the website.

-I was unable to push the video to the repo due to it's large size.
+I deployed this website with github pages: https://nicolasbuisson.github.io/AlexonLandingPage/ I pushed the video file using git lfs but it doesn't seem to load on the website :/